-For questions about weddings and COVID-19, please see my page on COVID-19 or the official government website.
+For questions about weddings and COVID-19, please see the official government website.

 Some common questions for marriage celebrants are listed below.